Guruprasad3n/Doctor-Appointment/README.md

 # Doctor Appointment App
 <a href="https://doctorappointment-pocm.onrender.com/">Deploy Link<a/>

-This is a Doctor Appointment App in this App We can Book Appointment for Doctor and the Patient Can Consolut to the Doctor.
+This is a Doctor Appointment App In this App We can Book an Appointment with a Doctor and Can Consult the Doctor.
 Doctor Can apply for Work with them.

 ## Tech Stacks To Create This App